 Visual inspection using VMD is highly recommended prior to proceed with a short energy minimization (a few hundred steps) and thermalization (100 ps) of the molecular assemblies.
+For this, run the script thermalize.conf presented in the tutorial folder.

 2.1.2.
 Preparing the NAMD configuration file